uvaml1/uvaml1.github.io/index.md

 In this lecture series we follow closely the [Pattern Recognition and Machine Learning](https://www.microsoft.com/en-us/research/people/cmbishop/prml-book/) book by Bishop.
 Relevant chapters are indicated at the start of each video.

+The contents of this page and the video lectures are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 <p align="center" width="100%">
     <img width="40%" src="images/UvA_IvI_logo.png">      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;      <img width="13%" src="images/AMLab_logo.png">
 </p>